Participants will be introduced to the following advanced topics.

 - Planning System Improvements: What evaluation and planning criteria should I use?
 How should I go about planning infrastructure upgrades?
 How do I size pipes and pumps facilities for future scenarios?
 How should I evaluate operating strategies?

 Finally, at the end of the training session, participants will have the opportunity to play the Aqualibrium competition to test their newly acquired skills in hydraulics.
 The Aqualibrium competition is a fun way to learn about the complexity of network hydraulics.
-The aim of the competition is to distribute three litres of water equally between three reservoirs (containers) placed randomly on a grid of 16 points.
+The aim of the competition is to distribute 3 litres of water equally between three reservoirs (containers) placed randomly on a grid of 16 points.
 Participants will build a pipe network between a water source and the three reservoirs using pipes of different diameters.

-Prerequisites: A basic level of proficiency in EPASWMM is assumed and a fundamental understanding of the operation of sanitary sewer collection systems is expected.
+A basic level of proficiency in EPASWMM is assumed and a fundamental understanding of the operation of sanitary sewer collection systems is expected.

-GeoAdvice Engineering Inc.
+CEO/Founder, GeoAdvice Engineering Inc.

-Dr. de Schaetzen is a leading expert in computer modeling of water and wastewater systems.
+Dr. de Schaetzen is a leading expert in computer modelling of water and wastewater systems.
 His work on genetic algorithm optimization applied to water systems has gained him both international recognition and numerous award prizes.
 Dr. de Schaetzen is also the leading author of over 30 papers published in international journals, conference proceedings and internal research reports.